 FREE POSTER OF MARINE BIOLOGIST AND WHALE SHARK ON BOOK JACKET REVERSE SIDE

 Photo (c) Andy Murch, used by permission

-(FOR USE OF POSTER or IMAGE, CONTACT DEBORAH LEE ROSE)
+(FOR USE OF FULL POSTER or IMAGE, CONTACT DEBORAH LEE ROSE)

 “While the scientists in the book include pioneers in their fields and environmental heroes, Scientists Get Dressed captures the important fact that scientists work everywhere, and are everyday people children might encounter.”—Christine Royce, author of “Teaching Through Trade Books” column, NSTA Science and Children journal